CodeforLeipzig/lvz-viz/README.md

 ## Usage

 Build and run the app with [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com/) and [Gradle](https://gradle.org).
-The crawling and indexing of new articles is activated by the startup parameter --spring.profiles.active=crawl.
+The crawling and indexing of new articles is activated by the startup parameter `--spring.profiles.active=crawl`.

 ### Gradle, npm and Grunt